IgnacioMB/csvcli/README.md

 - `show`: Displays the contents of the CSV, excel or parquet file

   Example showing the contents of a CSV file with `,` as a delimiter.
-  You indicate the file you want to open using the `-f` option:

   ```
   csvcli myfiles/data.csv show | less -S